NingAnMe/DeepPrep-docs/docs/source/usage_cluster.rst

  - The specified login nodes are typically applicable on HPC or cloud platforms, allowing users to submit jobs to the platform.

- - Job schedulers vary across HPC platforms, i.e. SLURM, PBS, SGE, and etc. Thus the commands for submitting jobs are different, i.e. ``sbatch`` for SLURM, ``qsub`` for PBS, and etc.
+ - Job schedulers vary widely across HPC platforms, i.e. SLURM, PBS, SGE, etc. Thus, the commands for submitting jobs are different, i.e. ``sbatch`` for SLURM, ``qsub`` for PBS, etc.

- - Also, different services are used across various cloud platforms to submit jobs, i.e. AWS uses AWS Batch service, Google Cloud uses Google Cloud Batch service.
+ - Also, different services are used across various cloud platforms to submit jobs, i.e. AWS uses AWS Batch service, and Google Cloud uses Google Cloud Batch service.